 - Special provisions for vulnerable staff eg elderly, pregnant, and those with impaired immunity helping them to avoid public transport or its use at peak times.

 You can find more information on staggered working hours in our flexible working guide.

 Q: How do we go about staggering working hours to ensure not all staff are in at the same time?

 To ensure staff are not all in at the same time there are many methods that can be adopted.

-- The Government advice dated 11 May says that employers should consider staggering working hours thereby reducing demand on the public transport network, walking or cycle where possible and avoiding peak times on public transport.
-Employers may expand bicycle storage facilities, changing facilities and car parking to help.
+- The UK government advice (dated 11 May 2020) suggested that employers should consider staggering working hours thereby reducing demand on the public transport network, walking or cycle where possible.
+Employers may also wish to expand bicycle storage facilities, changing facilities and car parking to help.

 - To reduce the risks of transmission in the workplace employers should limit the number of people that any given individual comes into contact with.
 Employers can support this where practical by changing shift patterns and rotas to keep smaller, contained teams.

-- To implement the government advice, groups of employees on staggered shifts, with different hours, days, weeks and locations are all options.
+- Groups of employees on staggered shifts, with different hours, days, weeks and locations are all options.
 All forms of flexible working can be considered, including remote working.
 You can refer to our guide on flexible working measures for more information on staggered shifts.

 - Any contractual changes should be implemented very carefully bearing in mind contractual provisions and different legal rights (for example, working hours, rest breaks).

-- Those attending for some hours in the workplace must observe social distancing, high standards of hygiene and the other steps suggested in the FAQ about social distancing.
+- Those attending for some hours in the workplace must continue to observe social distancing, high standards of hygiene and the other steps required to maintain social distancing.
 Employers can refer to the government guidance.